 SPHHS doctoral students Alice Fiddian-Green and Nozipho Maziya are recipients of 2018 Student Research Grants and Awards from the Center for Research on Families (CRF).

 Student athletes Meiya Berkey, Nutrition, and Emma Roush, Kinesiology, are featured in the Spring 2018 issue of UMass Magazine.

-Ten SPHHS students representing all 4 undergraduate majors received Alumni Association Awards this spring.
+Ten School of Public Health and Health Sciences students recently won UMass Alumni Association Awards for 2018.
 Awards were distributed based on outstanding academic achievements, leadership, and community service.

 The School of Public Health and Health Sciences will host a special Boston Alumni Night on Monday, June 25, 2018, from 6:00-8:00 p.m. at The University of Massachusetts Club.

 Peter L. Pellett, professor emeritus of nutrition whose work focused on relieving child malnutrition worldwide, died May 10.

 A group of more than two dozen undergraduate and graduate students attended this year’s SPHHS Awards Celebration, where they were recognized for outstanding achievements in the classroom, in research, and through service to the community.
 The SPHHS Awards Celebration was held in the Old Chapel on April 28, 2018.